-UK artist Avalon is a growing name within the psychedelic scene.
+Avalon is one of the leading and most in-demand producers in the psychedelic trance scene today.
 Over the last decade, Avalon has headlined every main psytrance festival and appeared at multi-genre electronic festivals.

 You have been with Nano Records since 2007.
 What has it been like being a part of the Nano family?